Magnetic monopole: Searches for magnetic monopoles

 Experimental searches for magnetic monopoles can be placed in one of two categories: those that try to detect preexisting magnetic monopoles and those that try to create and detect new magnetic monopoles.

 Passing a magnetic monopole through a coil of wire induces a net current in the coil.
 This is not the case for a magnetic dipole or higher order magnetic pole, for which the net induced current is zero, and hence the effect can be used as an unambiguous test for the presence of magnetic monopoles.
 In a wire with finite resistance, the induced current quickly dissipates its energy as heat, but in a superconducting loop the induced current is long-lived.
 By using a highly sensitive "superconducting quantum interference device" (SQUID) one can, in principle, detect even a single magnetic monopole.

 According to standard inflationary cosmology, magnetic monopoles produced before inflation would have been diluted to an extremely low density today.
 Magnetic monopoles may also have been produced thermally after inflation, during the period of reheating.
 However, the current bounds on the reheating temperature span 18 orders of magnitude and as a consequence the density of magnetic monopoles today is not well constrained by theory.

 There have been many searches for preexisting magnetic monopoles.
 Although there has been one tantalizing event recorded, by Blas Cabrera Navarro on the night of February 14, 1982 (thus, sometimes referred to as the "Valentine's Day Monopole"), there has never been reproducible evidence for the existence of magnetic monopoles.
 The lack of such events places an upper limit on the number of monopoles of about one monopole per 1029 nucleons.

 Another experiment in 1975 resulted in the announcement of the detection of a moving magnetic monopole in cosmic rays by the team led by P. Buford Price.
-Price later retracted his claim, and a possible alternative explanation was offered by Alvarez.
+Price later retracted his claim, and a possible alternative explanation was offered by Luis Walter Alvarez.
 In his paper it was demonstrated that the path of the cosmic ray event that was claimed due to a magnetic monopole could be reproduced by the path followed by a platinum nucleus decaying first to osmium, and then to tantalum.